awsdocs/amazon-opensearch-service-developer-guide/doc_source/sizing-domains.md

 1. Elasticsearch indexing overhead: The on\-disk size of an index varies, but is often 10% larger than the source data\.
 After indexing your data, you can use the [https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-indices.html#cat-indices](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-indices.html#cat-indices) API and `pri.store.size` value to calculate the exact overhead\.
 The [https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-allocation.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-allocation.html) API also provides a useful summary\.

+1. Operating system reserved space: By default, Linux reserves 5% of the file system for the `root` user for critical processes, system recovery, and to safeguard against disk fragmentation problems\.

 1. Elasticsearch watermarks: Elasticsearch has a default "low watermark" of 85%, meaning that when disk usage exceeds 85%, Elasticsearch no longer allocates shards to that node\.
 Elasticsearch also has a default "high watermark" of 90%, at which point it attempts to relocate shards to other nodes\.
 If no nodes have enough storage space to accommodate shard relocation, basic write operations like adding documents and creating indices might begin to fail\.

 1. Amazon ES overhead: Amazon ES reserves 20% of the storage space of each instance \(up to 20 GB\) for segment merges, logs, and other internal operations\.